 - Dysphagia, fluid balance, measuring intake and output, food acceptance

 - Nursing math, metric system and military time

 - Caring for elders & dementia

 - Dealing with difficult behaviors

-- Vital Signs: TPR and BP, ht. and wt.
+- Basic Nursing Skills: TPR and BP, ht. and wt.

 - Rehab care including ROM, colostomy care, catheter care, care of the resident with oxygen